bgschiller/st-james-trivia-night/index.md

 - The event will be held outside under a gazebo, offering plenty of ventilation.
 - There will be no food shared beyond a single table group.
+- Even though it is an outdoor event, we request that masks be worn when not at your team's table
+- Refunds available in the event of illness

 ### the trivia rules